abhi-arya1/tuna/README.md

 # Authenticates your GitHub credentials
 #   - This asks for a GitHub Token
 #     which MUST have READ REPO and READ USER permissions
-#     (if you're concered about data, scroll to "Localized Runs" in this README)
 # Lets you select a repository
 # Builds a Model Training Dataset
 # Sets up Jupyter Environment